kamyabnazari/personal-website/src/content/projects/epistle-engine.md

 Our platform extracts information from PDFs using OpenAI's GPT model, simplifies document navigation, answers user queries, and generates content based on user prompts.

+## Where can I find it?

+The project repository can be found [here](https://github.com/kamyabnazari/epistle-engine).

 ## Introduction

 In today's digital era, efficient interaction with documents is pivotal.
 Traditional document processing methods have been a source of frustration for many due to the cumbersome nature of locating specific information.
 Recognizing these challenges, we took a leap towards creating a transformative system: **The Epistle Engine**.